Case Sharing and Co-working

 - advocate for the success of the work.

-Coaching and mentoring may be provided for RTLB by a colleague at a stage of the He Pikorua Practice Framework e.g. an experienced RTLB or Practice Leader may work alongside another RTLB at the Āta whakaaro, or sense-making phase.
+Coaching and mentoring may be provided for RTLB by a colleague at a stage of the He Pikorua Practice Framework such as an experienced RTLB or Practice Leader may work alongside another RTLB at the Āta whakaaro, or sense-making phase.

-Case sharing, and review may be informal or follow a structured problem-solving process such as Dynamic Ecological Analysis and/or allow for more cultural considerations such as applying Te Whare Tapa Wha or Fonofale frameworks.
+A review may also allow for more cultural considerations such as applying Te Whare Tapa Wha or Fonofale frameworks.